orbitalquark/textadept/docs/api.md

 #### `spawn_proc:write`(...)

 Writes string input to the stdin of process *spawn_proc*.
-Note: On Linux when using the GTK or terminal version, if more than 65536 bytes (64K) are to be written, it is possible those bytes need to be written in 65536-byte (64K) chunks, or the process may not receive all input.
+Note: On Linux or BSD, when using the GTK or terminal version, if more than 65536 bytes (64K) are to be written, it is possible those bytes need to be written in 65536-byte (64K) chunks, or the process may not receive all input.
 However, it is also possible that there is a limit on how many bytes can be written in a short period of time, perhaps 196608 bytes (192K).
 The